The Power of Paradox

 Storing up knowledge about God in our minds doesn’t necessarily translate into having more of God in our hearts and lives.
-Spiritual realities are not comprehended by human intellect; not aptitude but heart attitude.
-In reality, if you or I know anything about the Bible it’s only because God has revealed it to us!
+Spiritual realities are not comprehended by human intellect, not aptitude but heart attitude.
+So, if you or I know anything about the Bible, it’s only because God has revealed it to us!

 “Blessed art thou, Simon Barjona: for flesh and blood hath not revealed it unto thee, but my Father which is in heaven…” (Matt.16:17).

 Consider, (Acts 4:13) “…they were unlearned and ignorant men, they marveled; and they took knowledge of them, that they had been with Jesus.”

 Our knowledge can’t transform us; only God can do that.
 It’s not that I know the Bible; it’s that the Bible knows me.
 The word of God, “…is a discerner of the thoughts and intents of the heart.”
 (Heb.4:12).
 Anyone who boasts of “their Bible knowledge” reveals that they know nothing!

 One of the most significant pitfalls regarding the study of God’s word is found in the fact that you can know the Book and not the Author, “…God resisteth the proud, and giveth grace to the humble.”
 (1 Peter 5:5).
 The power of paradox is a built-in bear trap for all who come to the Bible with a haughty heart; it will spring shut without a “love of the truth.”

 “And for this cause GOD shall send them strong delusion, that they should believe a lie…” (2 Thess.2:11) [Emphasis mine].